yashrajbharti/LipSync.js/README.md

 - Modify `lipSync.css` to adjust mouth, tongue, or teeth styles.
 - Add new phoneme groups by extending the `lipSyncTypes` array and defining new `data-letters` styles.

+> [!TIP]
+> To better understand the working, you can check out [Medium Article on LipSync](https://medium.com/@yashrajbharti.met18/lipsyncing-made-dead-simple-using-pure-css-e345ce604c94) too!

 ---

 ## 🛠️ Future Scope